Alice L. Walton School of Medicine Welcomes New Staff

 Prior to this position, Dr. Berrocal was a Clinical Associate Professor in the Department of Health Sciences Education at the University of Illinois College of Medicine Peoria (UICOMP), where he served as the Director of the Circulation and Respiration Block and chaired the Peoria Phase 1 Curriculum Committee.
 Dr. Berrocal was involved in all aspects of pre-clinical medical education, including the delivery, development, and improvement of the curriculum.
 Before UICOMP, Dr. Berrocal was an Assistant Professor with a focus on medical education at the Herbert Wertheim College of Medicine (HWCOM), where he held several leadership positions.
 Before becoming a medical educator, Dr. Berrocal worked on developing cellular transplantation strategies to repair human central and peripheral nervous systems injuries at the University of Miami, Miller School of Medicine.
 He was involved in studies required by the FDA to approve phase 1 clinical trials for patients with spinal cord injuries.

-A native of Chile, Dr. Berrocal earned his medical degree from Catholic University Santiago de Guayaquil, followed by a postdoctoral fellowship in neuroscience from the University of Miami, Miller School of Medicine, and a master’s of health professions education in the Graduate College of the University of Illinois at Chicago.
+A native of Chile, Dr. Berrocal earned his medical degree from Catholic University Santiago de Guayaquil, followed by a postdoctoral fellowship in neuroscience from the University of Miami, Miller School of Medicine, and a Master of Health professions education in the Graduate College of the University of Illinois at Chicago.

 Kevin Kunkler, MD, Sr. Director Educational Technology